fastcode3d/JustinYuu.github.io/_posts/2019-01-07-Do not go gentle into that good night.md

 ---
 layout: post
-title: "The first blog"
+title: "Do not go gentle into that good night"
-description: "My favourite poem."
+description: "My favourite poem"
 categories: [tittle-tattle]
 tags: [poem]
 redirect_from: